bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 (mdal-module
   #:version 2                           ;; required: MMOD standard version
-  #:config "MyConfig"                   ;; specify the MDAL engine definition to use.
+  #:mdef "MyConfig"                     ;; specify the MDAL engine definition to use.
+  #:engine-version: 1.0                 ;; specify the version of the MDAL engine definition to use.

   (AUTHOR "Great Artist")               ;; This is "My Great Song" by "Great Artist" (TITLE "My Great Song")               ;; AUTHOR and TITLE are available for all configurations.